Vítězslav Jaroš: Early career

-Jaroš started out with his local club FK Příbram where he played for 3 years before joining Slavia Prague in 2011.
-He spent 6 years there before signing for Liverpool in 2017, joining the club's Academy set-up and winning the FA Youth Cup in his second season with the side.
+Jaroš started out with his local club FK Příbram where he played for three years before joining Slavia Prague in 2011.
+He spent six years there before signing for Liverpool in 2017, joining the club's Academy set-up and winning the FA Youth Cup in his second season with the side.

 In the summer of 2019, he made his first appearance for the senior side in a pre-season friendly against Tranmere Rovers, playing the second half of a 6–0 win.
 Shortly after that he picked up an injury in training that halted his progress, taking a knock to his elbow from close range that tore a ligament off the bone and a little bit of the bone away, with the injury requiring surgery that caused him to miss several months.

 Liverpool

 Jaroš first involvement with the Liverpool first team squad in a competitive fixture came in February 2020, when he was named on the bench for their FA Cup Fourth Round replay against Shrewsbury Town.
-He signed a new long term contract with the club on the 9th July 2020.
-The following season, Jaroš was on the bench again for three Champions League fixtures, at home and away against Ajax and away to FC Midtjylland, although he remained an unused substitute in all three.
+He signed a new long-term contract with the club on 9 July 2020.
+The following season, Jaroš was on the bench again for three Champions League fixtures, at home and away against Ajax and away to Midtjylland, although he remained an unused substitute in all three.